 A "bounce" is when an email is not delivered or is rejected by the recipient's email server.
 If your account has a high number of bounces, this can have a negative impact on your deliverability rate.
 There are two types of bounces:

 - A hard bounce occurs when the email cannot be delivered due to a permanent reason.
-This could be caused by a variety of reasons, including a misspelled email or a deliberate block by the email server.
+This could be caused by a variety of reasons, including a misspelled email.
 Klaviyo automatically suppresses any address that hard bounces.

 - A soft bounce is always caused by a temporary reason, such as a full inbox or the recipient email server being down momentarily.
 If an email soft bounces more than 7 consecutive times, Klaviyo will suppress this address.